-The shutter speed determines how long your camera’s sensor is exposed to light.
+The shutter speed determines how long your camera’s sensor is exposed to light for.
 The longer it’s exposed the more light that is captured and any movement of a light source that occurs while the shutter is open is captured too.

 It’s not as hard as it may seem, but you’ll need to help your camera out as much as possible as it’s not perfect – no matter how much money you’ve spent on it!

-1. Keep your finger half-pressed on the shutter button
+A. Keep your finger half-pressed on the shutter button.

-Tip – If your lens has an IS / VR (Image Stabilization / Vibration Reduction) feature then turn it OFF before you do any light painting photography tutorial.
+If your lens has an IS / VR (Image Stabilization / Vibration Reduction) feature, then turn it OFF before you do light painting photography.
 The mechanics of the stabilisation can fool your camera during a long exposure resulting in a blurry image.

-Tip – We mentioned earlier that a timer on your camera is really useful and this is why.
+We mentioned earlier that a timer on your camera is really useful, and this is why.
 It’s best not to directly touch the camera when you’re using a slow shutter speed.
 Even little touches can cause camera shake and spoil sharpness.
-Use a 2, 5 or 10-second timer to prep your shot.
+Use a 2, 5 or 10 second timer to prep your shot.

-Tip – You can also use a remote shutter release cable.
-That’s a little controller on the end of a wire you plug into your camera to allow you to take the shot while you stand away from the tripod – it’s like a bomb detonator (but with less disastrous consequences!)
+You can also use a remote shutter release cable.
+That’s a little controller on the end of a wire you plug in to your camera to allow you take the shot while you stand away from the tripod – it’s like a bomb detonator (but with less disastrous consequences!)

-Also, look for sharpness.
-To some degree it’s not going to be a crystal clear shot as movement during a slow shutter speed is meant to be blurred.
-It’s an oxymoron in truth to say ‘make sure it’s sharp’.
-But what we’re saying is make sure it’s clear enough to see the edges of the light painting clearly enough.
+Also look for sharpness.
+To some degree it’s not going to be a crystal clear shot as movement with a slow shutter is meant to be blurred – it’s an oxymoron in truth to say ‘make sure it’s sharp’ but what we’re saying is make sure it’s clear enough to see the edges of the light painting clearly enough.

 If you’re happy with the shot – don’t straight up and repeat it.
 What’s the point?
 If it worked then look to build on it and do something different next time.
 It could be a case of trying one (or more) of the following;

-- Instead of using a light to draw a basic shape it could be pointed at an object to illuminate instead.
+● Instead of using light to draw a basic shape, it could be pointed at an object to illuminate instead.